mfkiwl/Radix-2-Fixed-Point-Variable-Length-Burst-Architecture-FFT-Operator-Based-on-Zynq-7020/README.md

 - **Resource Utilization**: The design maintains a low hardware footprint, utilizing only **4.02% of LUTs** and **3.64% of DSP slices** on the target device.

 ## Repository Structure
+.
+├── hdl/                  # Verilog source files for the FFT operator and submodules ├── sim/                  # Testbenches and simulation scripts ├── zynq_project/         # Vivado project files for the Zynq verification environment ├── docs/                 # Contains the original project report PDF ├── LICENSE               # Project license file
+└── README.md             # This file

+## License

+This project is licensed under the **MIT License**.
+See the `LICENSE` file for details.